joancode-dev/currency/README.rst

 Currency
 ================================
-Library to see the value of one currency compared to another
+Library to see the value of a currency in comparison with another, it accepts the change of all the currencies in the world.

 Installation
 ------------